AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 						it should be peer private IP)
       ===============================     =========================================

 According to the Palo Alto Networks official documents, it is not necessary to add Peer Identification.
 However, Aviatrix recommends adding it, to make sure the tunnel is working.
-In the event that IPsec tunnel is up but traffic is not passing between cloud and on-prem, you may want to enable NAT-T in the Palo Alto Networks Firewall.
+In the event that IPsec tunnel is up but traffic is not passing between the Cloud and on-prem, you may want to enable NAT-T in the Palo Alto Networks Firewall.

       |image3|